-One of the deadliest wrong practice to follow while blogging is “not sticking to a niche or subject”.
+One of the deadliest wrong practices to follow while blogging is “not sticking to a niche or subject”.
 When you start blogging on random topics you will not have a committed audience and lack topical authority which helps search engines decide your expertise on the subject.

 Are blogs on free blogging platforms limited?

 Yes, blogs on free platforms are very limited and indicate a beginner’s journey.
-If you’re a professional blogger and are making decent income you’d want to switch to self-hosted blogging platforms like WordPress.
+If you’re a professional blogger and are making a decent income you’d want to switch to self-hosted blogging platforms like WordPress.

 Just remember this,

-Every professional blogger (who is making a lot of money from his blog) was once a beginner.
+Every successful blogger was once a beginner.